payshares-legacy/payshares-core/docs/readme.md

-# Stellar-core Overview
+# Payshares-core Overview

-Stellar is a decentralized, federated peer-to-peer network that allows people to send payments in any currency anywhere in the world instantaneously, and with minimal fee.
+Payshares is a decentralized, federated peer-to-peer network that allows people to send payments in any currency anywhere in the world instantaneously, and with minimal fee.

-`Stellar-core` is the core component of this network. `Stellar-core` is a C++ implementation of the Stellar Consensus Protocol configured to construct a chain of ledgers that are guaranteed to be in agreement across all the participating nodes at all times.
+`Payshares-core` is the core component of this network. `Payshares-core` is a C++ implementation of the Payshares Consensus Protocol configured to construct a chain of ledgers that are guaranteed to be in agreement across all the participating nodes at all times.

-For more detail on the Stellar Consensus Protocol and how it establishes this guarantee see [`src/scp/README.md`](../src/scp/readme.md).
+For more detail on the Payshares Consensus Protocol and how it establishes this guarantee see [`src/scp/README.md`](../src/scp/readme.md).

 ##Key Concepts

-- **Ledger**: A ledger is the state of the distributed Stellar database at a particular point in time.
+- **Ledger**: A ledger is the state of the distributed Payshares database at a particular point in time.
 It is composed of a set of _ledger entries_, including (1) accounts and their balances, (2) buy and sell offers, (3) and trust lines, as well as a _ledger header_ that records some additional meta